 The complainant identifies himself as an employee of the Group's French branch.
 The referral concerns several aspects of the OECD Guidelines on Disclosure of Information (Chapter III), Employment and Labor Relations (Chapter V), and Taxation (Chapter XI).
-Most of the issues raised stem from the General Principles in Chapter II-particularly the obligation to comply with local law (Article 2)-and from the concepts and principles set out in Chapter I.
+Most of the issues raised are based on the General Principles set out in Chapter II, which states the need to comply with local law (Article 2).